EcologicalTraitData/ETS/CONTRIBUTING.md

 The Ecological Traitdata Standard Vocabulary is under continuous and open community development, hosted on [Github](https://github.com/EcologicalTraitData/ETS).
 It invites submissions of new terms and extensions, and revisions of existing terms from a wide community of researchers working with trait data.
 Please refer to the [Github Issues page](https://github.com/EcologicalTraitData/ETS/issues) for discussion and revision of individual terms, and settle the issue here before filing a pull-request that implements an update.

+# Name scheme for new terms

+New terms should be labelled using lower camel case (i.e. with a lower case letter at the start and then upper case letters to separate words, e.g. "camelCase").
+For new classes, (i.e. names of extensions) use upper camel case (e.g. "Metadata").
+This is conventional for ontologies for use in the semantic web.

 # File format

 The original source file is [ETS.csv](https://github.com/EcologicalTraitData/ETS/blob/master/ETS.csv), defining the terms and containing the URIs.
 When editing this file, make sure it is saved with **comma as field separator**, **decimal points**, and using **double quotes** to envelope long text character strings.
 Standard Date format is ISO 8601, YYYY-MM-DD.